Stay At Home Educator

 They were not off-base.

-Research has long supported the approach to teach reading with letter recognition.
+Research has long supported the approach to teaching reading with letter recognition.
 The fact is that beginning readers’ knowledge of the alphabet is a strong predictor of later reading success.

 Letter recognition is the ability to name letters, identify characteristics specific to said letter, and letter formation of all 26 uppercase and lowercase letter symbols used in the English language.
 That’s 52 letters total.